sevendaystoglory/sevendaystoglory.github.io/_posts/til/2025-01-17-dim-reduction.md

 <img src="/assets/images/arxiv-papers.png" width="800" style="max-width: 100%; height: auto;">

-*t-SNE visualization of a small subset of human knowledge (from paperscape).
+*t-SNE visualization of a small subset of human knowledge (from <a href="https://paperscape.org/">paperscape</a>).
 Each circle is an arxiv paper and size indicates the number of citations.
 Sourced from - <a href="https://karpathy.github.io/2016/09/07/phd/">Karpathy's Blog</a>*